Robust maximization of asymptotic growth: An interesting probability measure

-It is of great interest to know whether $\prob^* \in \Pi^*$.
-To begin with, if this is indeed true and $g(V^{*},\bprob)=\blambda$, the pair $(V^*, \prob^*)$ constitutes a saddle point for the minimax problem described in \eqref{eq: minmax for asympto growth}.
-Indeed, in this case
+It is of great interest to know whether $\prob^* \in\Pi^*$.
+To begin with, if this is indeed true and $g(V^{*},\bprob)=\blambda$, the pair $(V^*, \prob^*)$ constitutes a saddle point for the minimax problem described in (\ref{eqminmaxforasymptogrowth}).
+Indeed, using the num\'eraire property of $\bV$ under $\bprob$ and the definition of $\bPi$, it follows that, in this case (see the proof of Theorem~\ref{thmasymptogrowth1})

-Furthermore, in Section \ref{S:rel_arb} where connections between robust growth-optimal portfolios and optimal arbitrages are studied, the behavior of the coordinate process $X$ under $\bprob$ becomes important.
-To this end, presented in the sequel are some results that explore the behavior of $X$ under $\bprob$.
-In particular, Propositions \ref{P:hopf_prop} and \ref{P: Q_tails_prop_1} give sufficient conditions to ensure that $\prob^* \in \Pi^*$.

-\begin{rem} Although only \emph{sufficient} conditions ensuring that $\prob^* \in \Pi^*$ are presented in this section, examples where $\prob^* \notin \Pi^*$ have not been found.
-It is thus conjectured that $\prob^* \in \Pi^*$ is always true under Assumption \ref{ass: basic}, but it is an open question.
-For a potential counterexample, see Example \ref{Exa:impossible} in Section \ref{S:examples}.
-(In examples where $H_{\blambda}$ is not one dimensional, at least one of the resulting $\prob^*$ is in $\Pi^*$.) \end{rem}
+Furthermore, in Section~\ref{Srelarb} where connections between robust growth-optimal portfolios and optimal arbitrages are studied, the behavior of the coordinate process~$X$ under $\bprob$ becomes important.
+To this end, presented in the sequel are some results that explore the behavior of~$X$ under $\bprob$.
+In particular, Propositions~\ref{Phopfprop} and \ref {PQtailsprop1} give sufficient conditions to ensure that $\prob^* \in \Pi^*$. \begin{rem} By construction, if $\bprob[\zeta< \infty] > 0$ then $\bprob \notin\bPi$.
+Example~\ref{Exaqexpllam0} provides a case when explosion of $X$ under $\bprob$ occurs \textit{for some} $\breta\in H_{\blambda}$.
+Furthermore,~\cite{Pinchover95} contains an example showing that for \textit{for all} $\breta\in H_{\blambda}$, the probability $\bprob$ that is constructed from $\breta$ leads to explosive behavior of~$X$ under $\bprob$; hence, none of the candidate $\bprob$ is in $\bPi$.
+Now, consider the case when $\breta\in H_{\blambda}$ is such that~$X$ is nonexplosive under $\bprob$.
+In this instance, Corollary \ref {CQtailsprop1} shows that if $\blambda= 0$, then $\bprob\in\bPi$.
+As for when $\blambda> 0$, although only \textit{sufficient} conditions ensuring that $\prob^* \in\Pi^*$ are presented in this section, examples where $\prob^* \notin\Pi^*$ have not been found.
+It is an open question whether, under Assumption~\ref{assbasic}, $\bprob\in \bPi$ holds whenever $\blambda> 0$ and $\breta\in H_{\blambda}$ is such that $X$ is nonexplosive under $\bprob$.
+See Example~\ref{Exaimpossible} in Section~\ref{Sexamples} for a potential counterexample. \end{rem}